 Of the 61 pedestrian elements analyzed, the Proposed Project would result in significant adverse pedestrian impacts at nine pedestrian elements (four sidewalks, two crosswalks, and three corners) during the AM peak hour, five pedestrian elements (two sidewalks, one crosswalk, and two corners) during the midday peak hour, and five pedestrian elements (three sidewalks and two corners) during the PM peak hour.
 Potential improvements that could mitigate the significant impacts, such as widening of crosswalks or relocation of sidewalk or corner obstructions, are being explored and will be studied further in conjunction with NYC DOT between the Draft and Final EIS.
 In addition, NYC DOT is currently in the process of developing the Second Avenue Bus and Bike Lane Enhancements project which could results in changes to vehicular and pedestrian operations at intersections along Second Avenue.
 Should the plan be adopted prior to the release of the Final EIS, the transportation analysis will be updated to incorporates these changes and, as a result, the pedestrian impact results in the Final EIS may be different than those identified in the Draft EIS.
-Should pedestrian impact results in the Final EIS may be different than those identified in the Draft EIS.
-Should pedestrian impact results is would remain unmitigated.
+Should pedestrian improvements to mitigate impacts be determined to not be feasible, the impacts to the pedestrian elements would remain unmitigated.